danielaparker/jsoncons/doc/ref/jsonpath/json_query.md

 #### Return value

-Returns a `json` array containing either values or normalized path expressions matching the input path expression.
-Returns an empty array if there is no match.
+(1) returns an array containing either values or normalized path expressions matching the JSONPath expression, or an empty array if there is no match.

 #### Exceptions

 Throws a [jsonpath_error](jsonpath_error.md) if JSONPath parsing fails.

-#### Note
-Stefan Goessner's javascript implemention returns `false` in case of no match, but in a note he suggests an alternative is to return an empty array.
-The `jsoncons` implementation takes that alternative and returns an empty array in case of no match.
-####

 ### Examples